-If the Notes are Senior Subordinated Notes and Eligible Liabilities Event is specified as applicable in the applicable Final Terms, then upon the occurrence of an Eligible Liabilities Event as a result of a change (or any pending change which the Regulator considers sufficiently certain) in Spanish law or Applicable Banking Regulations or any change in the official application or interpretation thereof becoming effective on or after the Issue Date, the Senior Subordinated Notes may be redeemed at the option of the Issuer in whole, but not in part, subject to such redemption being permitted by the Applicable Banking Regulations then in force, and subject to the prior consent of the Regulator if required pursuant to such regulations, at any time, on giving not less than 30 nor more than 60 days' notice to the Principal Paying Agent and, in accordance with Condition 13, the Noteholders (which notice shall be irrevocable and shall specify the date fixed for redemption).
+If the Notes are Senior Subordinated Notes and Eligible Liabilities Event is specified as applicable in the applicable Final Terms, then upon the occurrence of an Eligible Liabilities Event as a result of a change (or any pending change which the Regulator considers sufficiently certain) in Spanish law or Applicable Banking Regulations or of any change in the official application or interpretation thereof becoming effective on or after the Issue Date, the Senior Subordinated Notes may be redeemed at the option of the Issuer in whole, but not in part, subject to such redemption being permitted by the Applicable Banking Regulations then in force, and subject to the permission of the Regulator and/or the Relevant Resolution Authority, if and as applicable (if such permission is required)pursuant to such regulations, at any time, on giving not less than 30 nor more than 60 days' notice to the Principal Paying Agent and, in accordance with Condition 14, the Noteholders (which notice shall be irrevocable and shall specify the date fixed for redemption).

-Senior Subordinated Notes redeemed pursuant to this Condition 6.5 will be redeemed at their Early Redemption Amount referred to in Condition 6.7 below together (if appropriate) with interest accrued to (but excluding) the date of redemption.
+Senior Subordinated Notes redeemed pursuant to this Condition 6.5 will be redeemed at their Early Redemption Amount referred to in Condition 6.7 (Early Redemption Amounts) together (if appropriate) with interest accrued to (but excluding) the date of redemption.

-In the Conditions, Eligible Liabilities Event means the determination by the Issuer after consultation with the Regulator that the Senior Subordinated Notes are not eligible for inclusion in the amount of eligible liabilities of the Issuer or the Group for the purposes of Article 45 of the RRD (as implemented in Spain and including any amendment or replacement of the relevant implementing provisions) or Applicable Banking Regulations or any other regulations applicable in Spain from time to time, provided that an Eligible Liabilities Event shall not occur where such ineligibility for inclusion of the Senior Subordinated Notes in the amount of eligible liabilities is due to the remaining maturity (or effective remaining maturity where the Senior Subordinated Notes are subject to an Investor Put) of the Senior Subordinated Notes being less than any period prescribed by any applicable eligibility criteria under Applicable Banking Regulations (or any other regulations applicable in Spain from time to time) effective on the Issue Date.
+In the Conditions, Eligible Liabilities Event means the determination by the Issuer after consultation with the Regulator and/or the Relevant Resolution Authority, as applicable, that all or part of the outstanding nominal amount of the Senior Subordinated Notes are not eligible for inclusion in the amount of eligible liabilities of the Issuer and/or the Group for the purposes of Article 45 of the BRRD (as implemented in Spain and including any amendment or replacement of the relevant implementing provisions) or Applicable Banking Regulations or any other regulations applicable in Spain from time to time (eligible liabilities), provided that an Eligible Liabilities Event shall not occur where such ineligibility for inclusion of the Senior Subordinated Notes in the amount of eligible liabilities is due to the remaining maturity (or effective remaining maturity where the Senior Subordinated Notes are subject to an Investor Put) of the Senior Subordinated Notes being less than any period prescribed by any applicable eligibility criteria under Applicable Banking Regulations (or any other regulations applicable in Spain from time to time) effective on the Issue Date.